Rotavirus Vaccine, Live (ROE-ta-vye-rus VAX-een, lyve)

 When This Medicine Should Not Be Used

-Your child should not receive this medicine if he or she has had an allergic reaction to live rotavirus vaccine, was born with serious digestive problems, including a blocked bowel, or has an inherited disease called severe combined immunodeficiency disease (SCID).
+Your child should not receive this medicine if he or she has had an allergic reaction to live rotavirus vaccine, or has an inherited disease called severe combined immunodeficiency disease (SCID).
+If your child has a history of intussusception (a serious bowel problem) or was born with serious digestive problems that may cause intussusception, including a blocked bowel, he or she should not receive this medicine.

 How to Use This Medicine